 - Physics with labs, 2 semesters

 - *Biochemistry, 1 semester

 *Required by some medical schools

-To be competitive for admission to medical school, grades in the prerequisite courses are significant.
-Students should always strive to make As in all courses.
-However, we recommend that the prerequisite and any science course receive top priority.
+Your grade point average is another important factor in the medical school admission process.
+Strive to make As in all courses, but prerequisites and any other science courses should receive top priority.
 A competitive GPA for medical school is 3.50 or higher.

 Medical schools look for applicants who are concerned about the community.
-One measure of this concern is through community service experiences.
-There are many opportunities for students to demonstrate their concern for the community, such as working with the homeless, tutoring for underserved populations and adult literacy programs, building with Habitat for Humanity and other programs.
+Therefore, community service is important.
+At Huntingdon, there are many opportunities for you to serve.
+Work with the homeless, tutor for under-served populations and adult literacy programs, or build with Habitat for Humanity, as just a few examples.

-In addition to seeking applicants who are concerned about the community, medical schools want applicants who understand the demands of medical school and of the medical profession.
-Someone who faints at the sight of blood is likely not a good candidate for medical school.
-Therefore, in order to be competitive for admission, students must have significant shadowing experience.
-The more diverse the experiences the better, and students should strive to work with the same physician for about four or more months of weekly shadowing.
-Shadowing must be completed before submitting the medical school application, and we recommend that students study intently for the MCAT their second semester junior year.
-Thus, shadowing should be conducted prior to second semester junior year.
+Medical schools also seek applicants who understand the academic demands ahead of them, as well as the demands of the medical profession.
+Someone who faints at the sight of blood is not a good candidate for medical school.
+Therefore, in order to be competitive for admission, candidates must have significant shadowing experience.
+The more diverse the experiences the better.
+You should work with the same physician for at least four months of weekly shadowing.
+Shadowing must be completed before submitting the medical school application.

 Medicine Track Internships